Understanding Thai Culture

 As a visitor to Thailand it’s well worth learning and adhering to these rules where possible.
 The Thai people always appreciate tourists at least trying to learn their traditions, even if it’s not done perfectly.

-Of major importance in Thailand is total respect for the Royal Family – the law against anyone who disrespects the Royal Family is strictly enforced.
-Do not enter into any “debates” on specific members of the Royal Family.
+One major importance in Thailand is having total respect for the Royal Family.
+There is a law against anyone who disrespects the Royal Family and it’s strictly enforced.
+Do not, under any circumstances, enter into any “debates” on specific members of the Royal Family.

-The National Anthem is broadcasted nationwide each day at 8am and 6pm and if you are in earshot of the National Anthem being played you should stop and show respect whilst it is broadcast.
-If you go to the movies or other public events expect the National Anthem to be played before the programme starts – you will be expected to stand and show respect.
+The National Anthem is broadcasted nationwide each day at 8am and 6pm.
+If you happen to be in earshot of the National Anthem being played you should stop what you’re doing and show respect whilst it’s being broadcasted.
+If you go to the movies or other public events expect the National Anthem to be played before the programme starts.
+When it does, you will be expected to stand and show respect.

 More than 85% of the Thai population follow and practice Buddhism; this is the country’s official religion.
-You only need to look beyond the neon lights and half naked ladies and there’s evidence of Buddhism all around Pattaya.
-There are a number of shines, temples and mosques where Thais gather every day to show their respect, which tourists can visit too.
-Buddhism has a huge effect on the country, including the beliefs Thai people have, the decisions they make and many of the festivals held each year.
-It’s these regular festivals and gatherings which attract people to Thailand and offer visitors an insight into Thai culture.
+Look beyond the neon lights and half naked ladies and there’s evidence of Buddhism all around Pattaya.
+Shines, temples and mosques are scattered throughout the city, providing a worshipping place for the Thai people.
+Tourists are welcome to visit them too.
+Buddhism has a huge effect on the country.
+It influences the beliefs Thai people have, the decisions they make and many of the festivals held each year.
+It’s often these regular festivals and gatherings which attract people to Thailand and offer visitors an insight into Thai culture.